 And yet, the corollary to that is, when she’s mad, and she’s mad at their dad, my kids to not benefit.
 And her anger, still, eight years later, might be about the money.
 But I don’t think it’s about the money.
 I don’t think that this check, written to the Attorney General’s Office of the state of Texas is going to make her happy.
 It might afford her a new car.
 It might afford her a lot of new shoes.
 (She’s kind of got a shoe thing.)

-But here’s the part your just going to hate.
+But here’s the part you’re just going to hate.
 Here’s the part I’m ashamed to admit.

 And I’m going to do it anyway.
 I’m going to cut the check.
 I’m going to cut her loose and hope for the best.
 But even in our negotiations for how she might use this windfall of parenting money, she slapped back at me.
 This is not going to be a victorious celebration.
 This is not going to forgive the 8 years she feels slighted.
 Or maybe, the entire marriage to the wrong, unstable, man.